 Treat yourself to after-work-at-home drinks

 Make yourself a cocktail just the way they serve them at Bar Americano.
 They have five different take-home cocktails available online, ready to pour.
 Just add ice.
-They’re also running a bottle shop through their window.
 You can get handcrafted small-batch gin delivered to your door from Little Lon Distilling Co.
 Or add a bottle of wine from King and Godfree to your next Uber Eats or Deliveroo order.

 Stock up on classic music